romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 To create you own theme for Chess No. 25, you will need a GitHub account, a web browser and an internet connection.
 If you don't have a GitHub account already you can [create a new one](https://github.com/signup){:target=blank}.

+In this guide we assume that you are using a Windows machine, but you can do the same steps on Linux or macOS (the steps may be a little different on other systems).

 ## 1. Fork Chess No. 25

 > ***NOTE:***
+>
 > If you have already forked Chess No. 25, you can skip this step.

 To start, [sign in to GitHub](https://github.com){:target=blank} and navigate to [the Chess No. 25 repository](https://github.com/romw314/chess-no-25){:target=blank}.